array-addu/WearablePack-SamsungGear2/samples/TodayApp/README.md

 1. Import `TodayAnrdoidApp` into ADT (Android Development Toolkit).
 	- `File > Import > Android > Existing Android Code Into Workspace > TodayAnrdoidApp folder`
+2. Also Import `SalesforceSDK` into ADT
+	-  `TodayAndroidApp` depends on `SalesforceSDK`, so we need to add it as a dependency.
+To do that `Right click on "TodayAndroidApp" in Project Explorer > Properties > Android > "Library"- section > Click on Add and Add `SalesforceSDK` as dependency.

-2. Connect a compitable Samsung phone/tablet. (note: Android emulator won't work)
+3. Connect a compitable Samsung phone/tablet. (note: Android emulator won't work)
-3. Install three .apk files that were mentioned in the videos using `adb` tool.
+4. Install three .apk files that were mentioned in the videos using `adb` tool.
 This  installs a test app on the Samsung device to test connection between Samsung device and Tizen emulator.
    - `adb` tool comes with Android SDK.
 It is located in `path-to-your-android-sdk-folder/build-tools/adb`
    - Run the following from the terminal(in the same order):
    -  `adb -d install path-to-downloaded-Applications_for_Emulator-folder/SAccessoryService_Emul.apk `
    - `adb -d install path-to-downloaded-Applications_for_Emulator-folder/SAFTCore_Emul.apk`
    -  `adb -d install path-to-downloaded-Applications_for_Emulator-folder/HostManagerForEmul.apk`
-4. Run `adb -d forward tcp:8230 tcp:8230` from the terminal  (assumes adb is in your PATH).
+5. Run `adb -d forward tcp:8230 tcp:8230` from the terminal  (assumes adb is in your PATH).
 This starts the connection to actually work.
-5. Right click on the `TodayAnrdoidApp` project > Run As > Run As Android Application.
+6. Right click on the `TodayAnrdoidApp` project > Run As > Run As Android Application.
-6. You should see the app open on real Samsung device and see Salesforce login screen.
+7. You should see the app open on real Samsung device and see Salesforce login screen.
-7. Go ahead and login to Salesforce.
+8. Go ahead and login to Salesforce.
-8. You should now see a sample app with few buttons to test Salesforce connection from Android.
+9. You should now see a sample app with few buttons to test Salesforce connection from Android.
-9. At this point your android app has started and also started Samsung service to talk to Tizen watch in the background.
+10. At this point your android app has started and also started Samsung service to talk to Tizen watch in the background.

 ###STEP 3 (Tizen App)